-In the application of the Company's accounting policies, which are described in note 2, the Directors are required to make judgements, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
-The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
-Actual results may differ from these estimates.
-There are no significant judgements made by the Company in its accounting policies during the year.
+In the application of the Group's accounting policies, which are described in note 2, the Directors are required to make judgements, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
+There are no critical accounting judgements in the preparation of the financial statements.